 You are obligated to provide the Hearing Officer and the opposing party with a copy of all your exhibits and a list of all the witnesses (including yourself if you will be testifying) whom you intend to have testify at the Hearing.

-The documents and witness list must be received by the Hearing Officer and opposing party at least five business days before the hearing starts.
+The documents and witness list must be received by the Hearing Officer and opposing party at least five business days before the hearing starts unless the parties agree to a shorter timeframe.
 Note: it is your responsibility to choose a method of delivery that will result in the documents and witness list actually being received by the Hearing Officer and opposing party on time.

 If you fail to comply with this requirement, the other party may object to your exhibits being admitted at hearing and may object to your being allowed to call your witnesses.
 The Hearing Officer may agree with the opposing party and decline to admit some or all of your documents into the record and may preclude you from calling some or all of your witnesses, particularly if to do otherwise would be prejudicial to the other party.
 This is because the opposing party should have received your documents and witness list sufficiently in advance in order to prepare for hearing.